-- How long will I live?
+- How long will I likely live?

-What are the Treatments for Ovarian Cancer?
+What Are the Treatments for Ovarian Cancer?

 A doctor will determine the treatment plan depending on the stage and type of ovarian cancer.
 The health of a patient and treatment side effects also affect treatment options.